-The difference is that in psychodynamic therapy, there is a recognition that it may take a lot of work before the person can put words to certain aspects of inner life.
+The difference is that in psychodynamic therapy, there is a recognition that it may take a lot of work before a person can put words to certain aspects of inner experience.
 You can ask a person a question and get a perfectly truthful answer.
-And you can pursue the question further by asking “What more comes to mind?” and get a completely different answer that is also true.
+You can pursue the question further by asking “What more comes to mind?” and get a completely different answer that is also true.
 And you can continue in this manner, each time discovering additional layers of meaning.

 DC: Please give us an example of a psychodynamic approach to a patient who has panic.

 Shedler: One of my psychiatry residents successfully treated a patient with panic disorder in a brief treatment of less than 12 weeks.
 The patient was an otherwise high-functioning person.
 She experienced her panic attacks as arising “out of the blue.”
 We invited her to speak freely, without editing or censoring her thoughts, and to follow them wherever they led.
 Her thoughts consistently ran to dissatisfactions with her husband.
 And although she complained about him, she never expressed anger.
 We came to recognize that she was afraid of her own anger.
 You could say she had an “affect phobia.”
 Panic attacks took the place of anger.

 DC: So how was this addressed?